looker-open-source/app-ml-accelerator/README.md

 We recommend creating a new Looker role to easily manage user access to the application and guarantee users have the required permissions above.
   - Create a new Looker model set named `ml_accelerator` containing the LookML model `ml_accelerator`
   - Create a new Looker permission set named `ml_accelerator` containing all the permisions in the [default User permission set](https://cloud.google.com/looker/docs/admin-panel-users-roles#default_permission_sets) AND the `use_sql_runner` permission
-  - Create a new Looker role name `ml_accelerator` using the new model and permission set
+  - Create a new Looker role named `ml_accelerator` using the new model and permission set
   - Assign the `ml_accelerator` role to Looker users and groups